2015 Freshman Transition Coordinator Application

 FTCs are expected to:

-- attend a full-day team retreat on Saturday, April 5, and be on-campus for the duration of their employment (spring quarter through NSO);
+- Attend a full-day team retreat on Saturday, April 4 and be on-campus for the duration of their employment (spring quarter through NSO)

-- work five to eight hours a week during spring quarter on Approaching Stanford, NSO preliminary planning, and Orientation Volunteer recruitment;
+- Work 5-8 hours a week during spring quarter on Approaching Stanford, NSO preliminary planning, and Orientation Volunteer recruitment

-- work full time beginning Monday June 23, 2014, through New Student Orientation (with significant additional hours necessary the week before and during NSO); and
+- Work full time beginning on Monday, June 22 through New Student Orientation, with significant additional hours necessary the week before and during NSO

-Compensation for the spring, summer, and autumn work periods is approximately $8,500.
+Compensation for the spring, summer, and autumn work periods is approximately $9,000.
 FTCs are encouraged to live on campus for the summer and should submit an application for on-campus summer housing if they decide to do so.
 FTCs may take three vacation days during the summer in addition to the University holidays.
+UAR does not directly pay for FTCs' summer housing or meal plans, but total compensation is structured to incorporate the cost of living on campus for the summer.

 What qualities are we looking for in a Freshman Transition Coordinator?